agiliq/agiliq-jekyll/_posts/2018-07-25-gcp-contact-form.md

 def send_confirmation_email(FROM_EMAIL, TO_ADDRESS):
     """
-    Send a confirmation email to the user saying we're recieved their email.
+    Send a confirmation email to the user saying we're received their email.
     """
     CONFIRMATION_EMAIL_TO_ADDRESS = FROM_EMAIL
     CONFIRMATION_EMAIL_FROM_ADDRESS = TO_ADDRESS